 Does this replace a spreadsheet?

 Yes.
-The budget tracker gives you everything a spreadsheet does — line items, categories, totals — plus colour-coded payment status, automatic remaining balance calculation, and a visual progress bar.
+The budget tracker gives you everything a spreadsheet does, line items, categories, totals, plus colour-coded payment status, a catering calculator linked to your RSVPs, budget alerts for overdue and upcoming payments, a guest impact simulator, and automatic remaining balance calculation.
 No formulas to maintain, no manual updates.

 How much does the budget tracker cost?

-The budget tracker is included in the Full Wedding Planner plan at $159 one-time.
+The budget tracker is included in the Full Wedding Planner plan at $19.99/mo.
 This also includes the digital invitation, RSVP tracking, guest list, seating plan, moodboard, checklist and printable QR card.
-No monthly fees.
+Start with a 5-day free trial, cancel anytime.